PantelisAndrianakis/MobiOS/README.md

 This will launch QEMU with the bootable ISO.
 You should see:
 1. The GRUB bootloader menu
 2. Select "MobiOS 64-bit"
-3. The MobiOS logo will appear in ASCII art

 ## Debugging with GDB